-Ohio 4-H Conference- Approximately 1,000 4-H teens from across the state participate in the teen portion of the Ohio 4-H Conference at the Columbus Convention Center.
+Ohio 4-H Conference- Held the second Saturday of March.
+Approximately 1,000 4-H teens from across the state participate in the teen portion of the Ohio 4-H Conference at the Columbus Convention Center.
 Youth select educational seminars and workshops to attend.
 Open to all age eligible youth.
 Registration available in January and due in February.